 The “automatic stay” prevents a creditor from continuing to enforce a claim against a debtor during the pendency of the bankruptcy case.
 Some examples of actions by a creditor that would violate the stay are these: (1) filing a new lawsuit or continuing to press a lawsuit that had already been filed, (2) sending collection letters, (3) filing a “financing statement” to perfect a security interest, (4) refusing to issue a transcript of school records, or (5) seeking to foreclose on property.

 There are a number of exceptions to the automatic stay, however.
 The automatic stay does not apply to certain proceedings involving certain domestic matters (i.e., paternity, domestic violence, and dissolution of marriage matters), the withholding of income to pay domestic support obligations (i.e., child support, alimony), the restriction or suspension of a driver’s license, and certain pre-existing eviction actions.
 11 U.S.C. § 362(b).
 In addition, the stay now automatically terminates after thirty days if the case is filed by a debtor within one year after he or she had another bankruptcy case dismissed, unless the court finds that the new filing is in good faith.
 11 U.S.C. § 362(c)(3).
-The automatic stay also automatically terminates with regard to secured debt if a statement of intent is not filed timely (within thirty days after the filing of the petition or by the date of the Section 341 meeting, whichever is earlier).
+If the debtor files a third bankruptcy within one year after two previous bankruptcy cases were dismissed, the automatic stay does not go into effect when the third case is filed, and the debtor must ask the court to impose a stay.
+11 U.S.C. § 362(c)(4).
+The automatic stay also automatically terminates with regard to secured debt if a statement of intention is not filed timely (within thirty days after the filing of the petition or by the date of the Section 341 meeting, whichever is earlier).
 11 U.S.C. § 521(a)(2).
-If the debtor files a third bankruptcy within one year after two previous bankruptcy cases were dismissed, the automatic stay does not go into effect when the third filing is made.
-11 U.S.C. § 362(c)(4)(A)(i).

 Q. 11-12 I’m married.
 Can I file by myself?